How to prepare squid, cuttlefish and octopus (cephalopods)

 Tenderise by using the methods described above.

-Octopus can be prepared using either of the methods described below.
-After preparation, tenderise by using the methods described below.
+Octopus can be prepared using either of the method A or method B below.
+After preparation, tenderise.

 Preparing octopus — Method A